bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 Why?

-Because where I call myFunction inside someFunction, the “this” keyword does not get passed through frpm obj to myFunction!
+Because where I call myFunction inside someFunction, the “this” keyword does not get passed through from obj to myFunction!

 The “this” keyword of someFunction is in the scope where myFunction gets called, as I was saying before.

-The scope is not the same with the execution context of myFunction and with the mechanism that sets the keyword “this” for myFunction!
+The scope is not the same with the Execution Context of myFunction and with the mechanism that sets the keyword “this” for myFunction!

 Well, I know you are already confused.